Chiney973/bored-project/README.md

 Some useful endpoint examples if you want play with the API

-Let's assume you are it locally, therefore endpoint root is 127.0.0.1 :)
+Let's assume you are running it locally with default options, therefore hostname is 127.0.0.1 :)

 To fetch list of activities